-In the dialog box, select the Filter option, and then specify the following filter string:
+In the dialog box, select the Filter option, and then enter the following filter string:

 Note You must use standard SQL 92 syntax for filter expressions.

-Note that PaymentMode is the property that you must have specified for extraction in the Enrich stage and this filter condition (which is specified on the connector between XML One-Way Bridge and one-way external service) specifies that the message will be sent to the one-way external service, if this filter condition is met.
+Note that PaymentMode is the property that you must have entered for extraction in the Enrich stage and this filter condition (which is entered on the connector between XML One-Way Bridge and one-way external service) specifies that the message is sent to the one-way external service, if this filter condition is met.

 Click OK to save the changes and exit.

-Similarly, for the connector between XML One-Way Bridge and one-way relay endpoint, specify the filter string as:
+Similarly, for the connector between XML One-Way Bridge and one-way relay endpoint, enter the filter string as:

 If the payment mode is neither cash nor credit card, the message should be routed to a Service Bus queue.
 To achieve that in your message flow, for the connector between XML One-Way Bridge and Service Bus queue, you must open the Route Filter Configuration dialog box, and then select Match All.
-This specifies that if neither of the filter conditions matches, this filter condition will be honored and the message will be routed to a Service Bus queue.
+This specifies that if neither of the filter conditions matches, this filter condition is honored and the message is routed to a Service Bus queue.